New Jersey in the American Revolution: Declaration of Independence

 New Jersey representatives Richard Stockton, John Witherspoon, Francis Hopkinson, John Hart, and Abraham Clark were among the men who signed the United States Declaration of Independence.
 These men, just like all the others, took tremendous risks in order to fight for independence and all went on to serve their newly founded country for the rest of their lives.

-Distinguished lawyer Richard Stockton, New Jersey-born and College of New Jersey graduate, sacrificed his royal judicial title and his considerable international economic interest in order to be an elected delegate for New Jersey at the General Congress.
-John Witherspoon was a Scottish immigrant.
-He came to New Jersey to serve as the sixth president of the College of New Jersey.
-He was a world-renowned Presbyterian minister and became a leading member of the Continental Congress.
+Stockton was a New Jersey-born and College of New Jersey-educated attorney who sacrificed his royal judicial title and his considerable international economic interest in order to be an elected delegate for New Jersey at the Continental Congress.
+Witherspoon was a Scottish immigrant who came to New Jersey to serve as the sixth president of the College of New Jersey.
+He was a world-renowned Presbyterian minister who emerged as a leading delegate at the Continental Congress.
 Witherspoon went on to become one of the leaders of the new national Presbyterian church.
-Francis Hopkinson was somewhat of a renaissance man for his time.
-He was articulate in several fields of the arts and a very impressive scientist.
+Hopkinson was somewhat of a renaissance man who was articulate in several fields of the arts and a competent and capable scientist.
 Perhaps the capstone of his career was his appointment by President George Washington to the federal bench.
-John Hart was a prominent landowner and judge of the Hunterdon County court.
-Like Stockton, he sacrificed his high standing with the royal court and dedicated his life to the New Jersey Assembly.
+Hart was a landowner and judge of the Hunterdon County court.
+Like Stockton, he sacrificed his high standing with the royal court and dedicated his life to the New Jersey General Assembly.
 After signing the Declaration of Independence, he went on to become the speaker of the New Jersey Assembly.
-The last of the men, Abraham Clark, was native to Elizabethtown.
-He was slightly different from his fellow New Jersey representatives as he jumped from job to job working as a farmer, surveyor, transporter, legal adviser, and finally politician.
-He was well liked in all these fields and had become a prominent member of society, but he found his home in government.
-He held numerous political positions at all the various levels of government.
+The last of the men, Clark, was an Elizabethtown native who jumped from job to job, working as a farmer, surveyor, transporter, legal adviser, and finally as a politician.
+He was well liked in all these fields and was a prominent member of society who finally found his home in government.